 6.2.3 Justification for the specific reference.

-6.2.4 Current information, if any, about intellectual property rights (IPR) issues (patents, copyrights, trademarks).
+6.2.4 Current information, if any, about intellectual property rights [issues] (patents, copyrights for software or text, marks).

 6.2.5 Other information that might be useful in describing the "quality" of the document (e.g., whether products have been implemented using it, whether conformance requirements are clear, whether the specification is readily and widely available).